pourmalek/covir2/sandbox/five models/IHME/covidcompare/readme.md

 (G) Locations: Country, US state (or)

-(H) Update version: Most recent update release (assumed) + Model version: Most recent model version (assumed)
+(H) Update version: Most recent update release + Model version: Most recent model version (assumed)

+"Predictions Last Updated" [date] is shown for each study, with links to studies' pertinent web sites.

 ****

 Plus, **"Model Performance"** and **"Historical Forecasts"**, each in its own tab.

-"Model Performance" for Wolrd or one of the 6 [GBD-defined regions](http://www.healthdata.org/gbd/faq#What%20countries%20are%20in%20each%20region?)
+"Model Performance" for World or one of the 6 [GBD-defined regions](http://www.healthdata.org/gbd/faq#What%20countries%20are%20in%20each%20region?)

 "Historical Forecasts" for each of the six models mentioned above, or previous model versions of IHME.